How to Interview for an Office Job

-Hiring managers form an impression about candidates from the first moment they meet.
+Hiring managers form an impression of candidates from the first moment they meet.
 What kind of impression does a weak handshake make on a hiring manager?
 It often leaves others with a negative impression, particularly if the job requires meeting and interacting with customers.
 If you're not sure what kind of a handshake you have, test yours out on a trustworthy friend who will give you their honest reaction.

-Failing to have an acceptable handshake can weaken your chances at a job offer, although it's not a complete deal breaker.
+Failing to have an acceptable handshake can weaken your chances at a job offer, although it's not a complete deal-breaker.
 You may be able to recover ground if you don't continue down this path.

 What Works and What Doesn't?

-As placement director for a business school, I set up interviews for students that graduated from the admin training program.
+As a placement director for a business school, I set up interviews for students that graduated from the admin training program.
 For students trying to move out of the retail or hospitality jobs into office work, many had never held an administrative job or interviewed for one.

 Prospective employers let me in on their first impressions after students interviewed for jobs with them.
 They shared what worked and what kept candidates from being hired.
 These are a few of their observations.